 Robinson, a mother of two, had started working toward a bachelor’s degree years ago, but stopped when her daughter needed help getting through high school.
 Robinson enrolled in Northeastern in Fall 2018 and is determined to be the first person in her family to earn a bachelor’s degree.

 With the support of the Student Emergency Fund, Robinson was able to pay the majority of her rent, which eased the pressure as she went on job interviews.
 Shortly thereafter, she was hired by Catholic Charities to be a home care aid.
 Eventually, Robinson hopes to use her Northeastern degree to either work as a resource coordinator with a nonprofit or start her own organization to help children and the elderly understand what avenues of assistance are available to them.

-As Northeastern helps students navigate the COVID-19 Pandemic, students may apply online for aid for any emergency needs, with some exclusions such as tuition and health insurance.
+As Northeastern helps students navigate the COVID-19 Pandemic as well as other life situations, students may apply online for aid for any emergency needs, with some exclusions such as tuition and health insurance.
 The fund can also help cover a medical bill.